Vehicle Parking Regulations

 10. Any unauthorized vehicle or vehicles parked in any other area that was not agreed upon by the user and the College will be ticketed and/or towed at the expense of the owner.

-11. All parking areas designated “visitor parking only” and metered areas are prohibited from any student or employee unless authorized by Physical Resources.
+11. All parking areas designated “visitor parking only” and metered areas are prohibited from any student or employee unless authorized by Facilities Management.
 Any violation will result in a ticket and/or towed at the expense of the owner.

 12. Bicycles are exempt from payment of the parking fee.